Bare Minimums

 DOCTYPE Declaration and HTML Tag

-The document type declaration (or DOCTYPE), although surrounded by angle brackets, is not technically an XHTML tag; it is a special instruction that warns the web browser that all following text should be interpreted as HTML.
-The first real tag, the html tag, contains an attribute which says which version of HTML we will be using (in this case, XHTML5).
-Notice that the html tag is not closed until the very last line of the document – this should always be the case.
+The document type declaration (or DOCTYPE), although surrounded by angle brackets, is not technically an HTML tag; it is a special instruction that warns the web browser that all following text should be interpreted as HTML.
+The first real tag, the html tag, contains an attribute which says which version of HTML we will be using.
+The html tag is not closed until the very last line of the document.

-Within the head section, the meta tag can be used to define various properties for your webpage: author, publishing date, etc. In this case, it is being used to define which characters are permitted to be used on your website.
+section is used to define metadata about the webpage, such as the character encoding, author, and description.- In this case, it is being used to define which characters are permitted to be used on your website.
 For example, some character sets include only basic Latin letters, while others include Japanese Kanji or Arabic characters.
 The UTF-8 character set is a good middle ground and is recommended for use on the web.

-Another inhabitant of the head section is the title tag, which specifies a title for your website.
+- The head section also includes the title tag, which specifies a title for your website.
 Search engines will use this title to categorize your website, and the browser will use this title to label the browser tab.

 Body Section